JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 # secret-manager-crypto-utils

 ## Background
-For the specific usecases in the edeavor to get a reasonable [Secret Management](https://hackmd.io/PZjpRfzPSBCqS-8K54x2jA) we do not need too many features such that it made sense to specifically craft this small convenience library for the small required functionality.
+Starting with the [Secret Management](https://hackmd.io/PZjpRfzPSBCqS-8K54x2jA) the requirement of a set of specific cryptographic functions arose.
+This evolved to a neat cryptographic backbone based on Curve25519, AES and SHA-2.
+Usable the Backend and the Frontend.

-This is:
+It is:
 - sha256
 - sha512
 - Sign/Verify via Ed25519
 - Asymmetric Encrypt/Decrypt in ElGamal style using the Twisted Edwards Curve
 - Symmetric Encrypt/Decrypt with [`salted`](#salt-envelope) AES-256-CBC
 - DiffieHellman style sharedSecret as `privA * pubB = privB * pubA` in Raw and Hashed version
 - ElGamal style sharedSecret using an ephemeral random `privA` and providing the referencePoint `pubA` in Raw and Hashed version

-This is directly used by other parts of the [Secret Management](https://hackmd.io/PZjpRfzPSBCqS-8K54x2jA?view) system.
+There ia a convenience package around this - the [Thingy-Crypto-Node](https://www.npmjs.com/package/thingy-crypto-node)

 ## Usage
 Current Functionality